 With this in mind, if a coffee roaster has some exceptionally high-quality beans, they’ll probably use them for a lighter roast.
 This allows you to fully experience the expertly grown coffee beans.
 However, if the coffee bean quality is slightly lower then they can be dark roasted.
 You will still get some character from the coffee beans but the majority of the flavor has been imparted from the coffee roasting process.

 There are two styles of light roast coffee: Cinnamon Roast and New England Roast.
 Both are “first crack” (when the coffee starts to “pop”).
 It does this as the internal temperature approaches 400ºF (205ºC) and the gases inside the bean expand.
-Lightly roasting coffee beans sounds a bit like popping popcorn.
+Lightly roasting coffee beans sound a bit like popping popcorn.

 Cinnamon Roast is when the internal temperature of the beans is just below the threshold for this first crack – 385ºF (196ºC).
 At this point in roasting, the bean’s surface is still dry and the oils haven’t been fully released.
 The beans are quite hard and dense as the gases haven’t expanded to the point that causes the first crack.